How Can We Help You?

 Accuracy is likely the most important factor when making a breathalyzer purchase, so you should consider the Sensor Type – Semiconductor versus Fuel Cell.
 See question #3 above for information about the differences between these sensor types.
 Essentially, both options will provide accurate readings and the degree of accuracy will increase with the price.

 FDA Approval is another important requirement to consider when choosing a breathalyzer.
-Every personal breathalyzer sold through Breathalyzer.net is FDA 510(k) cleared, which means the Food and Drug Administration has reviewed product information and accuracy testing, and the product has been deemed "safe and effective" for consumer use.
+Every personal breathalyzer sold through Breathalyzer.net meets the standards of a FDA 510(k) cleared device, which means the product has been deemed "safe and effective" for consumer use.

 Breath Sample Collection is an essential factor, and critical to an accurate breathalyzer reading.
 While the use of mouthpieces is one element that aids in obtaining breath samples that exclude external air, other aids to accuracy are found in the actual product design.
-For instance, the miniature air pump featured in the BACtrack S80 Pro, BACtrack S75 Pro, and BACtrack Element, Breathalyzers allows for the highest level of precision in collecting a breath sample.
+For instance, the miniature air pump featured in the BACtrack Mobile Breathalyzer, BACtrack S80, BACtrack Trace, and BACtrack Element allows for the highest level of precision in collecting a breath sample.
 During use, the user can actually feel the "click" of the pump collecting the breath sample.

 Lastly, you should look at the Brand of Breathalyzer you are purchasing.
 The manufacturer should be reputable, in the business of selling breathalyzers, specifically, for an extended period of time and have the endorsement of professionals and press as a result of providing a quality and accurate product.